shd101wyy/Simple/README.md

 This is not called for the initial render.

 4. `unmount()`
-Invoked immediately after a component is unmounted from the DOM.
+Invoked immediately right before a component is unmounted from the DOM.

 #### Use wrapped native DOM elements
 ```html